DarioReiser/DarioReiser/README.md

 ## 💡 What Makes Me Unique

-- **🔥 Resilience:** Overcame significant personal and professional challenges, from a major injury to mastering complex technologies.
+- **🔥 Resilience:** I’ve overcome major personal and professional hurdles, from serious injury to mastering complex web development technologies.
-- **🧠 Resourcefulness:** I built functional websites and features without formal training, I am fully self-taught, relying on intuition, experimentation, and a lot of Udemy and Stack Overflow!
+- **🧠 Resourcefulness:** I built websites and implemented features without formal training.
+I am a self-taught developer who thrives on experimentation, learning from online resources like Udemy, Stack Overflow, and my own trial-and-error.
-- **🌟 User-Centric Vision:** As a user-turned-developer, I design solutions that truly enhance user experience and always keep user satisfaction in mind.
+- **🌟 User-Centric Vision:** I approach development from a user’s perspective, ensuring that every website and feature I create is intuitive, accessible, and enjoyable.
-- **🎖️ Competitive Edge:** Top **5% in LinkedIn's CSS Assessment** out of 1.5 million participants!
-An achievement I am very proud of!
+- **🎖️ Competitive Edge:** Even though LinkedIn removed them I was in the top 5% in LinkedIn's CSS Assessment out of 1.5 million participants!
+This achievement is proof of my dedication to excellence and passion for perfecting the craft of front-end development.

 ---